Azure/serilog-sinks-azuredataexplorer/README.md

 * IngestionEndpointUri: Azure Data Explorer endpoint (Ingestion endpoint for Queued Ingestion, Query endpoint for Streaming Ingestion)
 * DatabaseName: The name of the database to which data should be ingested to
 * TableName: The name of the table to which data should be ingested to
-* UseStreamingIngestion: Whether to use streaming ingestion (reduced latency, at the cost of reduced throughput) or queued ingestion (increased latency, but much higher throughput).
 * FlushImmediately : In case queued ingestion is selected, this property determines if is needed to flush the data immediately to ADX cluster.
 Not recommended to enable for data with higher workloads.
 The default is false.

 ### Mapping